5 Important Facts about Quit Claim Deeds

 With the other two types of deeds, the grantee is receiving certain warranties when he or she receives ownership of the property.
 Usually, these warranties include the promise that the grantor has proper ownership and the right to sell the property, as well as the warranty that the grantor will defend the grantee against adverse claims to ownership from other parties that may arise.

 However, the grantee of a quit claim deed receives no such assurances.
-In this case, the grantor is simply “quitting” all claim to the property by giving the grantee whatever ownership interest the grantor has, if any.
+In this case, the grantor is simply “quitting” all claim to the property by giving the grantee whatever property interest the grantor has, if any.
 The deed simply transfers ownership without making any warranties.
+Unlike warranty deeds, quit claim deeds do not guarantee ownership rights or the validity of the property interest being transferred.
 Thus, if the grantor never had proper title to the property to begin with, then the grantee is receiving nothing.

 Just because the grantor is not making any warranties does not mean that you should never accept a quit claim deed.
 First of all, in many situations the grantee does not need (or care about) warranties.
 For instance, quit claim deeds are useful where there is strong trust between the parties, such as transfers between family members or to business subsidiaries.
 Perhaps you want to put your own property into a trust or transfer it to a sibling.
 They are also useful when dividing property after a divorce.